The OhioHealth Genetic Counseling Program

 After Your Appointment

-As a not-for-profit charitable organization, OhioHealth provides a generous charity care policy and provides a cancer risk assessment regardless of a person’s ability to pay.
-If testing is recommended, additional programs are available for patients who don’t have insurance or coverage.
+As a not-for-profit charitable organization, OhioHealth provides a generous charity care policy and provides a risk assessment regardless of a person’s ability to pay.
+If testing is recommended, additional programs may be available to cover some or all of testing costs.

-Can I lose my health insurance if I have a hereditary cancer syndrome?
+Can I be denied health insurance if I’m at risk for a hereditary disease?

-There are no laws protecting these types of insurance.
+There are no laws protecting against disability and life insurance discrimination.
 Life insurance companies could use genetic test results to determine rates.
 These companies do ask for your personal and family history information to determine your risk level.
 Some people consider obtaining life insurance policies before having genetic testing.